 Support planning for carers

 The local authority and the carer will agree a support plan, which sets out how the carer's needs will be met.
-This might include help with housework, buying a laptop to keep in touch with family and friends, or becoming a member of a gym so the carer can look after their own health.
+This could include, for example, help with housework or buying a laptop to keep in touch with family and friends.

 It may be that the best way to meet a carer's needs is to provide care and support directly to the person they care for – for example, by providing replacement care to allow someone to take a break from caring.
 It's possible to do this as long as the person needing care agrees.